yabellini/SitioAcademico/content/blog/2020_ACreazyYearInReview_en/index.md

 draft: false
 summary: 2020 will remain in our memories for a long time.
 It was a very complex year.
 Here is my balance of this year, highlighting the positive things that happened to me.
 title: A crazy year in review
-authors:
+authors: []
+categories:
+  - English
-    - admin
+  - Community
-weight: 1
 tags:
+  - Community
+  - Personal
 ---

 {{< figure src="/img/YearInReview_2020.png" alt="Hex Stickers of some of the communities and initiatives in which I worked this year">}}